richardupright/TF-cronos/README.md

 	1. [download logo](https://www.terraform.io/docs/cloud/vcs/images/tfe_logo-c7548f8d.png) and set it as the app's logo.
 	1. set the background to #5C4EE5 (color of Terraform)
 	1. copy the client id/ secret
-		* you will need it to configure the vcs on Terraform
+		* you will need it to configure the VCS on Terraform
-	1. Back on Terraform, settings > add vcs > github.com
+	1. Back on Terraform, settings > add VCS > github.com
 	1. paste the client id/secret you copied before
 	1. copy the URL callback
 	1. Now on GitHub, update the URL callback